mikaelk94/web-marketplace/README.md

 Application features:
 - User registration and login
-- Browsing and examining of the marketplace postings
+- Browsing and examination of the marketplace postings
 - New posting creation (For registered users)
 - Editing and deleting of the logged in user's own postings